-Course Materials: Textbook: Stretching Anatomy (Nelson, Kokkonen), Second edition
+Course Materials: Textbook: Stretching Anatomy (Nelson, Kokkonen), Third edition

 Course Description: In this cognitive course, massage therapists will learn to identify the primary and secondary muscles used during 70 range of motion stretches for seven body regions: 1) neck, 2) shoulder, back and chest, 3) arm, wrist and hand, 4) lower trunk, 5) hip, 6) knee and thigh, and 7) foot and calf.
 Therapists will learn the proper form and effect of each stretch, and see how it interacts with surrounding joints and muscles.
 Therapists will also learn about different types of stretches, benefits of stretching, and recommendations for stretching programs to aid in soreness recovery and injury rehabilitation.
 This course does not teach therapists how to perform these stretches during a massage, although some of them are adaptable.
 The focus of the course is to show how to perform self-stretches for every major muscle group of the body, and is useful for teaching clients stretches that can benefit them between sessions.

 Publisher's Description of Textbook: See inside every stretch—and maximize flexibility!
 Stretching Anatomy will arm you with the knowledge to increase range of motion, supplement training, enhance recovery, and maximize efficiency of movement.
 You’ll also gain a detailed understanding of how each stretch affects your body.

 Stretching Anatomy is like having an X-ray of each stretch, only better.
 Not only do you see full-color illustrations of the muscles in action, but you also find out how changes in position can alter the muscle emphasis and difficulty and how variations can improve safety and effectiveness.